auth0/docs/articles/connections/apple-siwa/guides/add-siwa-to-native-app.md

   - customize-connections
   - add-idp
 ---
-# Add Sign In with Apple to Your Native App
+# Add Sign In with Apple to Native iOS Apps

 To set up and configure Sign In with Apple for your native app, you will do the following: